 As you can see in the picture below, the cutting board is in a cookie sheet. well actually this time it is in a pizza pan, anyways...
 This way any juices that accumulate, any scrapes from whatever you may be cutting up, like onion skins or tomato stems, are collected on the cookie sheet instead of all over the counter.
 Take the Cookie sheet to the compost bin to get rid of all your scrapes then to the sink for a quick rinse and you are done!
 Yeah!

 We have not used this trick when cutting large things like winter squash.
 I would caution against that because they can be difficult to cut to begin with and it may cause the cookie sheet to move around making it dangerous.
 Otherwise chop and slice away!

-Enjoy your quick and easy meal and happy fall!
+Enjoy your quick, easy meal and happy fall!